Wes Skiles Peacock Springs State Park: Pothole Tunnel

 The Pothole tunnel, named for the sinkhole 450 ft down the tunnel from Peacock I, is the deepest of the three tunnels with a maximum depth of 65 ft.
 It contains large open passageways, relatively high ceilings and a silt bottom.
 The walls are often covered in silt but occasionally the silt will be blown away by floods exposing the white limestone underneath.

 Peanut Tunnel

 The Peanut tunnel is a relatively shallow and narrow tunnel.
 It is named for a section that resembles the two lobes of a peanut.
 Its depths range from 20 to 60 ft.
 At approximately 500 and 1000 ft into the tunnel, crossover tunnels connect the Peanut tunnel to the Pothole tunnel.

 Peacock II Tunnel

 The Peacock II tunnel leads to Peacock II spring.

 Peacock II

-Peacock II Spring is a smaller spring than Peacock I. It is one of only two sites available for diving by open water divers, as it contains no access to the cave system.
+Peacock II Spring is a smaller spring than Peacock I and provides access to a tunnel into the system through the Peacock II tunnel.